wp-plugins/editorial-calendar/readme.txt

 == Changelog ==

+= 1.3.3 =
+* The calendar now supports Dutch.
+Thanks to Helma Paternostre.

 = 1.3.2 =
 * We are now showing the full post content in the quick edit dialog even if there is a more tag so we don't overwrite the post without the full post content.